-Michael D. Hays, our President and Chief Executive Officer, beneficially owned 72.7% of our outstanding common stock as of March 30, 2009.
-As a result, he is able to control matters requiring shareholder approval, including the election of directors and the approval of significant corporate matters such as change of control transactions.
+Michael D. Hays, our President and Chief Executive Officer, beneficially owned 26.7% of our outstanding common stock as of March 30, 2010.
+In addition, Mr. Hays and his wife have created certain grantor retained annuity trusts and have transferred to such trusts shares representing, in the aggregate, approximately 45.1% of our outstanding common stock as of March 30, 2010, all or a portion of which will be returned to Mr. Hays or his wife over the next two years.
+As a result, Mr. Hays can, or will be able to, control matters requiring shareholder approval, including the election of directors and the approval of significant corporate matters such as change of control transactions.
 The effects of such influence could be to delay or prevent a change of control of our company unless the terms are approved by Mr. Hays.